From a translation booth in Las Vegas to a regulated-finance design system

 The redesign was pulled.
 We rebuilt the improvement case around a different question: not "how do we show less?" but "how do we make the existing density faster to parse?"
 That reframe is what eventually produced the 40% analysis-time reduction in the Finlogix we shipped.
 The lesson I've carried into every financial product since: density isn't the problem; unstructured density is.

-Mid-2024 the team was cut again.
-The scope wasn't.
+Mid-2024 the team was back to just me.
+The scope didn't shrink with it.

 In the middle of 2024, the design team was reduced to me.
 Five product lines, retail and institutional, with live compliance obligations across forty-plus jurisdictions.
-Concurrent deliverables that quarter included the consumer mobile app (iOS and Android, already live with a 5.0★ App Store rating), institutional API documentation (for hedge funds connecting via the FIX protocol — a standardised messaging format that most institutional trading systems speak), multilingual campaign pages (Arabic, English, Vietnamese), rebate-and-ambassador pages, and compliance updates across all five platforms.
+Concurrent deliverables that quarter included the consumer mobile app (iOS and Android, already live with a 5.0★ App Store rating), institutional API documentation (for hedge funds connecting via the FIX protocol — a standardised messaging format most institutional trading systems speak), multilingual campaign pages (Arabic, English, Vietnamese), rebate-and-ambassador pages, and compliance updates across all five platforms.

 The honest reaction most designers would have is: ask for more headcount.
 I did ask — and headcount wasn't available in that window.
 So the constraint became a workflow-architecture problem instead of a staffing problem.